 I have recently discovered something about myself.
 When something feels off to me I physically clench.
 Physically.
 Clench.
 My entire body tenses as if I am being attacked.
 When in dangerous situations, this could be a very useful reaction.
 However, when having a conversation and someone is explaining how they do a thing, not so useful.
 If fact, it is quite detrimental to any learning experience.
 Surrounding yourself with only that which you already know will not teach you anything.

-Let me share another example with you.
+Let me share with you another example.
 I am not completely confident yet about where this fits in, so I will share only because it has been gifted to me and is, in my humble opinion, a beautiful example!

 A topic of great debate is how to connect to spirit.
 There are so many methods, so many terms for methods, and so much information on all those terms and methods that one can truly get lost on the information highway!
 Do not fret; I am here to add to the mass of information…hm, okay…I will try to not make you fret with my addition to the mass of information.